ruoxinyuan/test/README.md

-# Dynamic Prediction Framework for CPS Process Data
+# Model-Agnostic Prediction Framework for CPS Process Data

-This repository contains the implementation of the models and the analysis framework presented in our paper **"Statistical Analysis of Complex Problem-Solving Process Data: A Framework for Dynamic Prediction Using Probability Curves."**
+This repository contains the implementation of the models and the analysis framework presented in our paper **"An Implementation-Friendly Model-Agnostic Approach for Process Data Analysis."**
 It provides tools for analyzing CPS process data, fitting probability curves, and solving downstream tasks.

 ---